Qadiriyya Sufi Order Mother Shrine: Therapeutic Centre Of Coexistence

 By Sameer Arshad Khatlani

-Much of modern-day Baghdad came into existence when the nationalisation of oil in the 1970s created new jobs and drew people from all over Iraq to the city.
+Much of modern-day Baghdad came into existence when the nationalization of oil in the 1970s created new jobs and drew people from all over Iraq to the city.
 New neighbourhoods sprang up in the city’s east and west to accommodate the growing population that more than tripled over 20 years.

 The American occupation and the civil war that followed would take a heavier toll in the newer areas.
 The residents in these areas were from all over, which did not matter until social fissures deepened.
-Trust was the only bulwark left against the chaos, wrote Sabrina Tavernise and Karim Hilmi in their New York Times piece on Baghdad’s Bab al-Sheikh locality at the height of the bloodshed in 2007.
+Trust was the only bulwark left against the chaos, wrote Sabrina Tavernise and Karim Hilmi in The New York Times on Baghdad’s Bab al-Sheikh locality at the height of the bloodshed in 2007.

 The war came hard to the locality’s edges but Bab al-Sheikh residents did not let sectarianism drive a wedge between them.
 Sunnis, Shias, Kurds, and Christians continued living there cheek by jowl rebuffing the toxic mix of religion and politics that was tearing Iraq apart.
 12th-century saint Sheikh Abdul Qadir Gilani’s shrine remained the neighbourhood’s anchor and bound people together.
 It preserved the spirit of coexistence in Bab al-Sheikh, which gets its name from his epithet.